Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Results

 \subsection{Sensitivity analysis of advance split time}

 Fig. \ref{fig:ast_dependence} quantifies the variation in performance with $\delta$ using two simple performance indicators.
 The first measures \emph{statistical} accuracy in high return levels:

 where $\tau$ is a return period running from $\tau_{\text{min}}=50$ days to $\tau_{\text{max}}=1.6\times10^4$ years, and $\widehat{s}_{(\text{DNS,TEAMS})}(\tau)$ represents the corresponding severity return level estimated by (DNS, TEAMS) by inverting the estimator $\widehat{\tau}(s)$ in Eq. \eqref{eq:return_time_poisson} with linear (in $\log\tau$ space) interpolation.
 The integral is approximated by numerical quadrature.
-Because the DNS is longer than the longest return time estimable by TEAMS (and beyond the range shown in Fig. \ref{fig:returncurves_T21}), we extrapolate $\widehat{s}_{\mathrm{TEAMS}}$ to longer return periods using constant extrapolation, which penalizes runs that get stuck at small boosts and abort at shorter return periods.
+Because the DNS is longer than the longest return time estimable by TEAMS (and beyond the range shown in Fig. \ref{fig:returncurves}), we extrapolate $\widehat{s}_{\mathrm{TEAMS}}$ to longer return periods using constant extrapolation, which penalizes runs that get stuck at small boosts and abort at shorter return periods.
 The second indicator measures the efficacy in boosting to larger extremes:

 where $M$ is the total number of ensemble members, including all ancestors and all accepted descendants (but not rejects).
-Fig. \ref{fig:ast_dependence} shows both performance indicators' $\delta$-dependance, and confirms that \emph{an optimal $\delta$ does exist}, in both senses of minimizing $L^2$ (which has a broad valley) and maximizing Boost (which has a relatively narrow peak).
+Fig. \ref{fig:ast_dependence} shows both performance indicators' $\delta$-dependance, and adds to the growing collection of examples \cite{Finkel2024bringing,BloinWibe2025estimating,Finkel2025boosting} demonstrating that \emph{an optimal $\delta$ does exist}, in both senses of minimizing $L^2$ (which has a broad valley) and maximizing Boost (which has a relatively narrow peak).
 Happily, the same $\delta$ is approximately optimal for both, and $L^2$ is not very sensitive to changes in the value by $\lesssim2$ days.
 However, the two targets of precipitation and temperature have slightly different optimal $\delta$s of 10 and 12 days respectively, which we will show is consistent with slower ensemble dispersion of temperature in Fig. \ref{fig:ensemble_dispersion}.
 Thus it appears that the appropriate target time is not universal but rather depends, at least weakly, on the choice of target variable.
+Heuristically, smoother fields like temperature should take longer to decorrelate, and therefore call for a longer advance split time---at least, when our event of interest is a \emph{single-time maximum} which is the setting where TEAMS is helpful.
+The next section bears this out quantitatively.